Insights

 The banks that figure out agent-ready infrastructure in the next 12 months will have a structural advantage.
 The ones that wait for regulatory guidance will be playing catch-up against institutions that already have live agent transaction flows.

-This is exactly why we built KnowYourAgent—to treat agent identity as a first-class financial primitive, the same way KYC treats human identity.
+This is exactly why we built KnowYourAgent.
+To treat agent identity as a first-class financial primitive, the same way KYC treats human identity.
 The infrastructure layer for autonomous commerce is being laid right now.
 The question is whether your institution is building on it or will be disrupted by it.

 January 2026